Donald Trump’s Campaign Reportedly In Money Trouble As Top Official Takes Big Pay Cut

 Donald Trump’s campaign is reportedly facing some financial troubles as campaign manager Bill Stepien has taken a big pay cut.

-The report noted that if the $10,000 that Stepien’s firm receives each month constitutes his total new compensation, it would mean that Trump is paying his own campaign manager less than other “senior advisers” including the wife of his adult son and the girlfriend of another son.
+The report noted that if the $10,000 that Stepien’s firm receives each month constitutes his total new compensation, it would mean that Trump is paying his own campaign manager less than other “senior advisers,” including the wife of his adult son and the girlfriend of another son.

 The apparent pay decrease comes as Trump faced a significant fundraising deficit in August.
-As CNN reported, the former vice president brought in a record total of $364.5 million for the period, while Trump’s outfit raised $210 million.
+As CNN reported, Joe Biden brought in a record total of $364.5 million for the period, while Trump’s outfit raised $210 million.

 Some believed that the compensation decrease for Stepien is a sign of more cost-cutting to come.